Q. What is Amazon CloudFront?

 - Invalidation Requests

-You may invalidate up to 1,000 files each month from Amazon CloudFront at no additional charge.
+You are charged per path in your invalidation request.
+A path listed in your invalidation request represents the URL (or multiple URLs if the path contains a wildcard character) of the object you want to invalidate from CloudFront cache.
+You can request up to 1,000 paths each month from Amazon CloudFront at no additional charge.
 Beyond the first 1,000 paths, you will be charged per path listed in your invalidation requests.
 You can see the rates for invalidation requests here.

 - Dedicated IP Custom SSL

 You pay $600 per month for each custom SSL certificate associated with one or more CloudFront distributions using the Dedicated IP version of custom SSL certificate support.
 This monthly fee is pro-rated by the hour.
 For example, if you had your custom SSL certificate associated with at least one CloudFront distribution for just 24 hours (i.e. 1 day) in the month of June, your total charge for using the custom SSL certificate feature in June will be (1 day / 30 days) * $600 = $20.
 To use Dedicated IP Custom SSL certificate support, upload a SSL certificate and use the AWS Management Console to associate it with your CloudFront distributions.
 If you need to associate more than one custom SSL certificate with your CloudFront distribution, please include details about your use case and the number of custom SSL certificates you intend to use in the CloudFront Limit Increase Form.

 Usage tiers for data transfer are measured separately for each geographic region.
 The prices above are exclusive of applicable taxes, fees, or similar governmental charges, if any exist, except as otherwise noted.